Improving Graph Out-of-distribution Generalization Beyond Causality: Methodology

 Inspired by $\beta$-VAE~\cite{betavae_17_higgins}, we use $\lambda$ to balance the scale of each term.
 In our implementations, the ratio between $\lambda_{\Phi_{\hat{G}}}$, $\lambda_{\Phi_{E}}$, and $\lambda_{\Phi_{\tilde{Y}}}$ is fixed at 1:1:10.
 By directly optimizing the objective $\mathcal{L}_{\mathbf{E_{v1}}}$, we propose the first version of \algo, denoted as \algo-v1.

 To further enrich the connotation of latent environments and enhance the salience of important nodes, we further introduce an environment alignment loss and a contrastive loss.
 For the former, each environment can be generally associated with an id, which serves as the label of distribution shift.
 Therefore, we adopt the cross-entropy loss to drive the learned environment embeddings to be easily separable.
-In line with \cref{prop:env_g_y}, this term enhances the model's capability in distinguishing various distribution shifts.
+In line with Proposition~\ref{prop:env_g_y}, this term enhances the model's capability in distinguishing various distribution shifts.
 Given a graph $G$ and its environment id $Y_{E}$, we derive:

-On the other hand, it is expected that a well-learned rationale extractor should be able to distinguish the key sub-structures from the remaining part in a graph.
+On the other hand, it is expected that a well-learned rationale extractor should learn more (less) information from key (irrelevant) nodes.
 To achieve this goal, considering that the learned $\hat{G} \in \mathbb{R}^{n\times d}$ contains the importance of each node to the rationale, we add a contrastive loss, which pushes embeddings of key nodes away from others.
 Given a graph $G$, we consider that nodes that are more likely to contribute to the rationale are positive samples, while others are negative ones.
 Since the sigmoid function used to generate $\hat{G}$ ensures that each entry in $\hat{G}$ ranges from 0 to 1, we simply measure the importance score of each node $v_i$ by computing the $L_1$ norm of its embedding $\hat{g}_i$.
 Then nodes are sorted in descending order by their scores and divided into two halves.
 We next show how to construct positive and negative pairs as follows.
 We first randomly sample a node $v_1$ as anchor.
-Then we random select a node $v_2$ as positive sample from the same half where $v_1$ is located.
+Then we select a random node $v_2$ as positive sample from the same half where $v_1$ is located.
 After that, we randomly select $k$ nodes from the other half as negative samples.
 Finally, the contrastive loss is given by:

 where $\mathcal{V}_{-}$ represents the negative node set with $k$ samples.
 We add both $\mathcal{L}_{env}$ and $\mathcal{L}_{cl}$ to $\mathcal{L}_{\mathbf{E_{v1}}}$, and formulate a new loss function: